 How much does a termite inspection cost?

-Termite inspections, again, like everything else are kind of all over the board.
-You really need to do a little research depending on your situation.
-If a licensed home inspector does it, like us, we charge a mere 25 bucks.
-If I come out to do a termite stand-alone it’s 75 bucks.
-I’ve heard as much as 125 bucks in our area from some of the major franchises.
+Other companies in our area have ranged $0 – $125.
 Again, just be careful that there’s no conflict of interest.
 We don’t fix, we don’t repair, we don’t correct anything.
 We have no ulterior motive to tell you if there’s something wrong or that there’s an issue when there really isn’t.

 Will I get a report after my termite inspection, and how long will it take for me to get it?